 Now that you've decided to migrate, let's figure out how to get there.

-- Review the FAQs: We've developed a comprehensive set of FAQs in the Atlassian Cloud Migration Center to assist you in planning your Confluence migration.
+- Review the FAQs: We've developed a comprehensive set of FAQs to assist you in planning your Confluence migration.
 If you have questions that we don't cover, let us know.

 Compare plans: We offer multiple plans for Confluence Cloud: Free, Standard, and Premium.
-Free plans are limited to 10 users and 2 GB of storage.
+Free plans are useful for small teams with limited users and storage needs.
 Standard plans include 250 GB of storage.
 Premium plans are designed to give teams the confidence to scale reliably with advanced features, plus a 99.9% uptime SLA, unlimited storage, and 24/7 Premium Support.
-Learn more about the plans and options available.

 Try out Confluence Cloud: Sign up for your extended cloud trial.
 (Or if the Free plan meets your needs, you can set up a site, directly.)
 While signing up, you’ll need to choose your Atlassian cloud site name (URL).Tips for choosing your site URL